ryanwhite04/cits3007.github.io/src/assessment.md

 where they should expect to answer some basic questions about their exam responses.

-The exam will be available for 48 hours from its publication on LMS to its due date, and can be submitted ay any time within that range.
+The exam will be available for 48 hours from its publication on LMS to its due date, and can be submitted at any time within that range.
 It should take about 2 hours' work to complete.

 {#